 - Do have food and supplies delivered:

-If you must leave your quarantine location (for example, to get tested for COVID-19, or to attend a related medical appointment):
+If you are directed by a medical provider to temporarily leave your quarantine location (for example, to get tested for COVID-19, or to attend a related medical appointment):

 - Do walk or drive alone to your destination (avoiding the use of public or shared transportation).